learningdebunked/GenAILearning/README.md

 What is LLM?
-An LLM is a general-purpose model primarily useful for tasks related to unstructured text data
+An LLM is a general-purpose model primarily useful for tasks related to unstructured text data LLMs are sophisticated predictive models that anticipate the next word in a sequence based on the context provided to them as part of a process referred to as a completion.
+Carefully constructed prompts help these models deliver tailored content, yielding better completions.
+LLM performance is influenced not only by the training data but also by the context provided by these user inputs

 Types of LLMs:
 1) General purpose LLM